 As well, some of the existing LBIS activities and projects may have long-term strategies that identify priority work to be completed over a number of years.
 Further detailed information regarding LBIS can be accessed by following the link immediately below.

 Site productivity projects include SIBEC (site index by ecosystem), PEM (predictive ecosystem mapping), TEM (terrestrial ecosystem mapping), and SIA (site index adjustment).
 Many projects were considered for the multi-year site productivity project.
-The projects that were selected are those that best satisfy the criteria outlined below.
+The projects that were selected are those that best satisfy the criteria outlined below, in addition to meeting published data standards and procedures.
 The principal selection criterion was that the projects are consistent with, and make a significant contribution to, the objectives and priorities of LBIS as described in the 2015/16 to 2017/18 Land Based Investment Strategy